roura356a/csk/intl.en-US/Pricing/Billing.md

 # Billing {#concept_kjv_shc_5db .concept}

-When you use Alibaba Cloud Container Service for Kubernetes \(ACK\), you are only charged for the cloud resources that you create.
+Container Service for Kubernetes \(ACK\) is free for use.
+You only need to pay the fees incurred by the cloud resources that you create in ACK.

--   If you use a dedicated Kubernetes cluster or a managed Kubernetes cluster, you are charged for the resources that are automatically created by ACK or you manually create.
-For example, ECS instances, SLB instances, and NAT gateways.
-For more information about charges for ECS instances, see [Pricing overview](../../../../reseller.en-US/Pricing/Pricing overview.md#).
-For more information about charges for SLB instances, see [Billing method](../../../../reseller.en-US/Pricing/Billing method.md#).
+-   If you are using Dedicated Kubernetes and Managed Kubernetes clusters, you are charged based on the amount of corresponding resources that are automatically created by ACK or that you manually add.
+These resources include ECS instances, Server Load Balancer \(SLB\) instances, and NAT gateways.
+For more information about the pricing details of ECS instances and NAT gateways, see [ECS billing overview](../../../../reseller.en-US/Pricing/Billing overview.md#).
+For more information about the pricing details of SLB instances, see [Billing method](../../../../reseller.en-US/Pricing/Billing method.md#).
--   If you use a serverless Kubernetes cluster, you are charged for the resources, such as the ECI instances, SLB instances, and NAT gateways that you create.
-For more information about the charges for ECI instances, see [Pricing overview](https://www.alibabacloud.com/help/doc-detail/89142.html).
+-   If you are using Serverless Kubernetes clusters, you are charged based on the amount of corresponding resources that are created in the clusters.
+These resources include ECIs, SLB instances, and NAT gateways.
+For more information about the pricing details of ECIs, see [Pricing overview](https://www.alibabacloud.com/help/zh/doc-detail/89142.html).